Fostering the evidence-based methodology in clinical practice guidelines development in the Czech healthcare system

 Description

-Methods: A baseline audit had been conducted in November 2017.
-Within the national project Clinical Practice Guidelines, led by the Czech Health Research Council, the Ministry of Health, Czech Republic, and Institute of Health Information and Statistics of the Czech Republic, the Czech National methodology for CPGs development based on the GRADE approach was drafted, pilot tested and reviewed.
+Methods: A baseline audit was conducted in November 2017.
+Within the national project Clinical Practice Guidelines, led by the Czech Health Research Council, the Ministry of Health, Czech Republic, and Institute of Health Information and Statistics of the Czech Republic, the Czech National methodology for CPG development based on the GRADE approach was drafted, pilot tested and reviewed.
 Identification of barriers in implementation of evidence-based and GRADE principles and suggestion of steps to overcome the barriers followed.
 Further audits were conducted in 2019, 2020, 2022 and 2023.